Hellraiser: Release

-On the review aggregator website Rotten Tomatoes, Hellraiser holds a 70% approval rating based on 53 critic reviews, with an average rating of 6.5/10.
-The consensus reads: "Elevated by writer-director Clive Barker's fiendishly unique vision, Hellraiser offers a disquieting - and sadistically smart - alternative to mindless gore".
-In the early 2010s, Time Out conducted a poll with several authors, directors, actors and critics who have worked within the horror genre to vote for their top horror films.
-Hellraiser placed at number 80 on their top 100 list.
+Hellraiser received a wide theatrical re-release in the United States on 5 and 6 February 2025, accompanied by featurette Under the Skin: Doug Bradley on Hellraiser.

 Home media

 In North America, Hellraiser has been released by Anchor Bay Entertainment three times, all of which are the original 93-minute version of the film (this is the only version to ever be released on DVD).
 The original DVD release was a "barebones" release and is now out of print.
 It was reissued in 2000 with a new 5.1 mix mastered in THX.
 Finally, it was packaged along with Hellbound: Hellraiser II in a Limited Edition tin case which included a 48-page colour booklet and a reproduction theatrical poster for both films.
 Anchor Bay released the film on Blu-ray in 2009.
 This version retains all of the special features found on the 20th anniversary special edition DVD.
 In 2011, the film was re-released on Blu-ray by Image Entertainment under the "Midnight Madness" series label.
 This version contains no special features.
 However, various Blu-ray releases have since emerged with a highly variable selection of special features, although most of these are recycled from previous DVD releases.

-In October 2015, Arrow Films released the film on Blu-ray in the UK along with Hellbound: Hellraiser II and Hellraiser III: Hell on Earth in a Scarlet Box edition featuring new 2K restorations and extensive list of bonus features including feature-length documentaries on the first 2 films and a bonus disc containing additional content such as 2 short films by Clive Barker.
-The Scarlet Box is now out of print in the UK and replaced by a 3-film edition of the set without the bonus disc.
+In October 2015, Arrow Films released the film on Blu-ray in the United Kingdom along with Hellbound: Hellraiser II and Hellraiser III: Hell on Earth in a Scarlet Box edition featuring new 2K restorations and extensive list of bonus features including feature-length documentaries on the first 2 films and a bonus disc containing additional content such as two short films by Clive Barker.
+The Scarlet Box is now out of print in the UK and replaced by a three-film edition of the set without the bonus disc.

 A US version of the Scarlet Box (with the same material) was released by Arrow on 20 December 2016.

-30th Anniversary

 In celebration of the 30th anniversary of the film, Clive Barker has adapted his early "Hell Priest" concept designs for the Lead Cenobite into an officially licensed mask for Composite Effects.
 Only a limited quantity of thirty of these masks were made and then released to the public on 24 March 2017.
-As part of the Anniversary, Hellraiser was re-released via Blu-Ray in a Steelbook edition on 30 October.
+As part of the Anniversary, Hellraiser was re-released via Blu-Ray in a SteelBook edition on 30 October.
 It additionally received a theatrical screening at the Prince Charles Cinema, where it made its world premiere in 1987.
 A remixed and remastered version of Christopher Young's score was also made available, debuting at the Anniversary screening.